epicgamer691233/-Poor-Budget-Virus/README.md

-# -Poor-Budget-Virus
-Made for educational purposes only! ( inspired by some random yt video )
+📄Poor Budget Virus

-This project is a simple and harmless Python script created purely for educational and entertainment purposes.
+This is a simple and harmless Python project created for educational and entertainment purposes.
 It simulates a fake password prompt and sends the user's input to a specified Discord webhook.
-The goal is to demonstrate basic Python usage, GUI interaction with tkinter, and simple HTTP requests with the requests library.
+The idea is to show how basic Python scripting, tkinter GUI creation, and HTTP requests using the requests library work.

 This project is completely open source.
-Anyone is free to use, modify, and share this script, provided that proper credit is given to the original creator.
-Please do not claim the project as your own work without acknowledgment.
+You are free to use, modify, and share this code.
+However, proper credit must always be given to the original creator.
+Do not claim this project as your own work without acknowledgment.

-Important:
-This script is meant for learning, pranking friends in a safe environment, and understanding how data can be captured via forms.
-It must not be used for real malicious activities or unauthorized data collection.
-Always ensure you have permission before running this on someone else's computer.
+⚠️ This script is meant purely for learning, pranking friends safely, and understanding simple form-based data capture.
+It must not be used for malicious purposes or unauthorized data collection.
+Always have explicit permission before running this script on someone else’s device.

-Requirements:
+You will need:

 Python 3.x

-requests module (install with pip install requests)
+requests module (you can install it using pip install requests)

-Enjoy responsibly!
+Enjoy responsibly and have fun learning!

+Created by tomatochilli.